 US Treasury warns of harm from debt default

-WASHINGTON (AP) — The U.S. Treasury Department has warned that the economy could plunge into a downturn worse than the Great Recession if Congress fails to raise the federal borrowing limit and the country defaults on its debt obligations.
+WASHINGTON (AP) — The U.S. Treasury Department warned Thursday that the economy could plunge into a downturn worse than the Great Recession if Congress fails to raise the federal borrowing limit and the country defaults on its debt obligations.

 Treasury officials hope by laying out potential consequences they will be able to bring pressure on Congress to act.
 Treasury Secretary Jacob Lew has said he will have used up the extraordinary measures at his disposal for avoiding a breach of the debt ceiling by Oct.
 17. After that, the government will have around $30 billion of cash on hand.